AlvajoyAsante/Little-Alchemy-Asset-Ripper/README.md

 *   Little Alchemy
 *   Little Alchemy hints website
-*   AI was used in the development of the project.
+*   ChatGPT / Gemini were used during the development of this project

 ---
-©️ 2024 - Alvajoy Asante
+Copyright © 2024 - Alvajoy Asante